nf-core/nanoseq/docs/usage.md

 ```

 ### Demultiplexing
-By default, the pipeline expects data to be demultiplexed into fastq files.
-If you have fastq files already, you need to specify `--skipDemultiplexing` on the command line when you launch the pipeline to bypass this step.
+By default, the pipeline expects to demultiplex data into fastq files using the program Guppy.
+If you have fastq files already, you need to specify `--skipDemultiplexing` on the command line when launching the pipeline to bypass this step.

 ```bash
 sample_id,fastq_file,genome_fasta